 Anyway, writing about a desk isn’t exactly an intriguing topic (and certainly not one I thought I would spend time on).
 But it’s actually a lot more interesting than I initially thought and a must-read for anyone who works in front of a computer all day!

 I heard about standing desks a while ago but it wasn’t until I had a conversation with a friend about them that I finally pulled my finger out and bought one.
 In the process, I did some reading about it and was surprised at just how big an impact it can have switching from sitting to standing.

 The desk itself isn’t the most stylish thing to look at but considering how many hours a day I’m in front of my computer, the trade-off for my long term health is well worth it.

 What is a standing desk?

-If you haven’t heard of one yet its pretty simple; its a desk that allows you to stand instead of sit in front of your computer.
+If you haven’t heard of one yet its pretty simple; it’s a desk that allows you to stand instead of sitting in front of your computer.